State and Local Climate and Energy Program

 Federal Funding: $320,000

 The City of Aiken is working to educate the public about energy efficiency and home weatherization.
-One of the City’s successful endeavors, the Summer Weatherization program, has weatherized 140 homes since its inception in 2011.
+The City’s successful Summer Weatherization program has weatherized 140 homes since its inception in 2011.
 The City also completed energy efficiency improvements to the Crosland Park Community Center, such as blowing new insulation in walls and attic space, installing a new heating and air system with new ducting, installing Energy Star appliances, installing new energy-efficient windows, and abating asbestos.
+The City has assembled a waiting list of 27 homeowners to receive energy efficiency improvements.
+Additionally, Aiken has signed a contract with Carolina Green Energy Systems to perform energy audits on homes.
+Twelve homes were inspected and tested, and six have completed and returned applications for weatherization assistance.
+Finally, the City mailed newsletters to residents providing details on the weatherization program, tips on how to save on energy costs, homes for sale in Crosland Park, and upcoming events.
+In the upcoming quarter, the City plans to continue inspecting homes and performing energy audits on the remaining homes on the waiting list and continue weatherization construction.

 Revitalizing and Re-Energizing a Low-Income Community